ThomasStolt/Copy-Recordings-Off-Rodecaster-Pro-2/README.md

 ssh root@<IP_address>
 ```

-4. If the script later is still prompting for a password, you might have to add this to your ~/.ssh/configi file:
+4. If the script later is still prompting for a password, you might have to add this to your ~/.ssh/config file:

 ```
 Host <IP_address>
   HostName <IP_address>
   User root
-  IdentityFile "/Users/<username>/.ssh/macbook.pem"
+  IdentityFile "/Users/<username>/.ssh/pub_key.pem"
 ```

 ## Install rsync_script

-1. Download rsync_script.sh and make it executable.
+1. Download `rsync_script.sh` and make it executable.
 2. Run it like so: `./rsync_script.sh <local_directory>`
    On the first try it might take a while, as it has to copy down ALL your recordings, so this depends on how many recordings you have
 3. Run this everytime you need to sync the recordings to your local drive.